History of Thomas Pynchon in Timeline

 Mason & Dixon: A Novel

-In 1997, shortly before the publication of Mason & Dixon, Thomas Pynchon was filmed in Manhattan by a CNN camera crew.
-Angered by this invasion of his privacy, he asked CNN not to identify him in the footage.
+In 1997, shortly before the publication of Mason & Dixon, a CNN camera crew filmed Thomas Pynchon in Manhattan.
+Angered by the invasion of his privacy, he asked CNN not to be identified in the footage.
+He also clarified he was not a recluse, but preferred not to be photographed.

-1998: Donation of Pynchon's letters to Pierpont Morgan Library
+1998: Donation of letters to Pierpont Morgan Library

-In 1998, over 120 letters that Thomas Pynchon had written to his agent, Candida Donadio, were donated to the Pierpont Morgan Library in New York City.
-At Pynchon's request, these letters were sealed until after his death.
+In 1998, over 120 letters that Thomas Pynchon had written to his longtime agent, Candida Donadio, were donated to the Pierpont Morgan Library in New York City.
+The letters ranged from 1963 to 1982 and were sealed until after Pynchon's death at his request.

 Positively 4th Street: The Lives and Times of Joan Baez, Bob Dylan, Mimi Baez Fariña, and Richard Fariña